 Before coming up with a research question, I extensively researched existing literature to define any gaps in the field of digital literature.
 Digital literature can be defined as digital literature as “all the creations that are based on a tension between literariness and digital media specificities” (Bouchardon, 2016).
 From a New Media Design perspective, I took interest in the phenomenon of interpreting gestural interactions as figures.
 For instance, repetitively moving back and forth to reveal the layer underneath, could be interpreted as digging something up.
 In another context however, it may be interpreted as scratching an itch.
 This tension between the Digital (e.g. repetitively moving back and forth) and the Literary (e.g. digging something up, or scratching an itch) is what makes digital literature so incredibly interesting from a Human-Computer Interaction perspective.
 The following research question was formulated: "To what extent do narrative-congruent non-conventional interactions in computer-based literary works influence narrative engagement, and to what extent is this relation mediated by perceived disfluency and manipulation figures interpretation?".

 In the first meeting with my supervisor, I told him I wanted to design something myself.
 He told me that this was not within the scope of this master thesis, because it would be too much work.
 After formulating my research question however, he did encourage me to design my own digital literary work.
 To conduct this study, I needed to program four versions of one work.
 For the narrative, I took the first passage of the short story "De vis in de fles" by Thomas Olde Heuvelt.
+Interact with the digital literary work yourself.

 The other three versions include interactions at different points in the story, as well as conventional mouse movements.